RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Introduction

-Density-based clustering methods have the advantage of discovering clusters with arbitrary shapes and dealing with noisy data, but they face two challenges.
-First, traditional density measures are not adaptive to datasets with complex distribution.
-For example, the dataset in Fig.~\ref{figDiffScal} includes clusters with different shapes, density, and scales.
-The density defined in \cite{ester1996density, rodriguez2014clustering} would not be applicable.
-Second, performance of traditional methods (e.g., DBSCAN and FDP) is sensitive to parameter selection, and it is non-trivial to set these parameters properly for different datasets.
+Density-based clustering methods have the advantages of discovering clusters with arbitrary shapes and dealing with noisy data, but they face two challenges.
+First, traditional density measures are not adaptive to clusters with different densities.
+Second, performances of traditional methods (e.g., DBSCAN and FDP) are sensitive to parameters, and it is non-trivial to set these parameters properly for different datasets.

-Aiming to address these challenges of density based clustering methods, we presents the RElative COre MErge (RECOME) clustering algorithm, which is based on the novel density measure, i.e., Relative $K$ nearest Neighbor Kernel Density (RNKD).
-RECOME firstly identifies \textit{core objects} corresponding to data points with RNKD equal 1.
-A core object and its descendants, which are defined by a directed relation (i.e., \textit{higher density nearest-neighbor}), form an \textit{atom cluster}.
+Aiming to address these challenges, we propose the RElative COre MErge (RECOME) clustering algorithm, which is based on two density measures: the $K$ nearest Neighbor Kernel Density (NKD) and Relative $K$ nearest Neighbor Kernel Density (RNKD).
+RECOME firstly identifies \textit{core objects} corresponding to objects with RNKD equal 1.
+A core object and its descendants, which are defined by a directed relation (i.e., \textit{higher density nearest-neighbor}) based on the NKD, form an \textit{atom cluster}.
 These atom clusters are then merged using a novel notion of $\alpha$-connectivity on a KNN graph.
-RECOME have been evaluated using three synthetic datasets and six real datasets, and the experiment results demonstrate that RECOME outperforms DBSCAN, KNNCLUST, and FDP.
-Furthermore, we discover that the clustering results of RECOME can be characterized by a step function of its parameter $\alpha$, and therefore put forward an effective jump discontinuity discovery (JDD) algorithm to extract all but finite jump discontinuity values.
-In summary, this work makes the following contributions. \begin{enumerate} \item The new density measure, RNKD, is more robust to variability in density compared with absolute density measures in DBSCAN and non-parametric kernel density.
-In addition, RNKD is instrumental in finding out clusters with relative low density.
+RECOME has been evaluated using both synthetic datasets and real world datasets.
+Experimental results demonstrate that RECOME outperforms six baseline methods.
+Furthermore, we find that the clustering results of RECOME can be characterized by a step function of its parameter $\alpha$, and therefore devise a fast jump discontinuity discovery (FJDD) algorithm to extract the small collection of jump discontinuity values.
+In summary, this work makes the following contributions. \begin{enumerate}

+\item We give a formal analysis showing that the density measure NKD enjoys some desirable properties.
+Furthermore, based on the NKD, we propose a new density measure RNKD, which is instrumental in detecting clusters with different densities.

-\item RECOME can avoid the ``decision graph fraud'' problem \cite{liang2016delta} of FDP and can handle clusters with heterogeneous density.
-Furthermore, RECOME has linear computational complexity if the distance matrix between objects is computed in advance.
+\item RECOME can avoid the ``decision graph fraud'' problem \cite{Liang2016delta} of FDP and can handle clusters with different shapes, densities, and scales.
+Furthermore, RECOME has nearly linear computational complexity if the $K$ nearest neighbors of each object are computed in advance.